SeiryuZ/HemeWeb/proposal/README.md

 ## III.
 Implementation

+  Using the previous section as a basis, I will elaborate on my proposed approach in this section.
 HemeWeb will be a web application that hides the complexity of running HemeLB simulations.
 Web application will enable users to interface with a HemeLB simulation via internet browser.
 Internet browser is such a standard tools that many people can use.
 Allowing doctors and scientists to run simulation without worry of configurations and complexity.

   Besides being a web application, HemeWeb will also use containerization technology.
 Allowing the web app to tie down simulation result with the tools used.
 Having this automatic record will enable easy reproduction and easy audit for interested parties.
 Furthermore, using container technology will allow HemeWeb to swap tools.
 Currently, to run simulation with different version of the tools, one should reconfigure everything.
 Container technology will allow HemeWeb to swap the tools easily.
 Allowing users to run simulation with different version of tools without worrying about configurations.